People Share Their "Casually Calloused" Revenge Stories

 I sold lots of different products from long-distance phone plans to retirement annuities via a patriotic credit card company.

 Anyway, being a semi-respectable firm, our call center had a dress code.
 Nothing out of the ordinary really.
 Men had to wear button-up shirts with collars, a tie, dress pants, and dress shoes (no jeans, t-shirts, or sneakers).
+Women had more lead way pretty much the only restrictions were no open toe shoes, and dresses had to be below the knee.
+Violating the dress code was punishable by being sent home for your shift.

 One day, I had a laundry emergency.
 The clothes drier had broken, and all of my work shirts were still wet when I went to retrieve them.
 The only shirts I had left that were even close to dress code were shirts with a Nehru collar.
+That is to say almost no collar.
+As such, you don’t wear a tie with this type of shirt.

 I decided to roll the dice.
 I suited up and threw on a blazer to help camouflage my dress code violation.
 Once I get to work, I go straight to my cube and work my shift with no problems.

 This is great!
 I had just doubled my work wardrobe!
 So I would wear one of my Nehru shirts once a week or so.
+I didn’t want to push my luck.

 During this same time, I had noticed some of the women blatantly violating the dress code.
 Way too short dresses, sweat pants, flip flops, etc. No one ever called them out on it.
 I figured the dress code had been relaxed, and I just didn’t get the memo.

 I continued to follow the dress code with the exception of my occasional Nehru shirts.
+This went on for several weeks until one day my manager calls me into her office.

 Sure enough, she has called me in to reprimand me for not wearing a tie.
 The HR manager is there as well.
 I tried to explain that you don’t wear a tie with this type of shirt.
 The HR manager replied with, “That’s a good point!
 That’s two violations!”
 I got a write-up but got to finish my shift since it was almost over anyway.

+Cue the malicious compliance.
 It was Friday, so I went home and stewed about the encounter.
 I hatched a plan.
 Saturday morning, I went to the local thrift store and bought some of the ugliest ties and button-up collared shirts I could find.
 One particularly eye scorching tie I found was knitted, bright orange with horizontal teal stripes.
 The shirts were mainly pastel colors, but I also found a few gems that included a pink, green, and yellow plaid.

 A red and neon green Hawaiian shirt.
 And a red, white, and blue vertical striped shirt.
 All button-up with collars.
 I paid less than $10 for ten shirts and fifteen ties.